MicrosoftDocs/entra-docs/docs/id-governance/download-workflow-history.md

 ms.service: active-directory
 ms.workload: identity
 ms.topic: how-to
-ms.date: 11/15/2023
+ms.date: 11/17/2023

-#CustomerIntent: As a < type of user >, I want < what? > so that < why? >.
+#CustomerIntent: As an admin, I want to download history reports as a CSV.
 ---

 # Download workflow history reports (Preview)

-Lifecycle workflow history allows you to view details about the actions of a workflow such as when it runs, processes a task, or processes a user.
-In the Microsoft Entra admin center you're able to filter this information up to 30 days from when the action was taken.
+Lifecycle Workflow's history feature allows you to view details about the actions of a workflow such as when it runs, processes a task, or processes a user.
+From the Microsoft Entra admin center you're able to filter this information up to 30 days from when the action was taken.
 For a step guide on viewing this information in the Microsoft Entra admin center, see: [Check the status of a workflow](check-status-workflow.md).
 To store this information for a longer period of time, you can save the filtered history as a CSV report.
 This article walks you through how you can download these reports.

 ## Download the history report of a workflow using the Microsoft Entra admin center